 The health and safety of those taking the CFP® exam are paramount to us.
 CFP Board continues to closely monitor the COVID-19 pandemic and review the recommendations from national and state health organizations.
-To help accommodate candidates for the CFP® exam on September 22-29, 2020, CFP Board will allow remote proctoring for those who are eligible based on location or health criteria.
+To accommodate candidates sitting for the March 2024 CFP® exam, CFP Board provides a remote testing option for the CFP® exam.

 The following information provides answers to common questions, including the steps and process to apply for the remote proctoring option.

 Remote proctoring is an exam delivery method that allows candidates to take the CFP® exam from home or a location of their choice, rather than at a Prometric test center.
 CFP Board’s test delivery vendor, Prometric, will administer the CFP® exam to candidates through the ProProctor remote assessment platform versus testing at a Prometric test center.
 The security process and candidate check in procedures are comparable to the test center.
 Prometric live Proctors monitor the candidate test session through audio and video throughout the duration of the exam.